jmeehan16/sstore-doc/source/benchmarks.rst

 ..
 Note:: Partition keys for tables are defined in the ProjectBuilder class.

 **Streams** are the primary method of moving information from one stored procedure to another within a dataflow graph.
 While the data is primarily passed through stored procedure arguments, it is important to also store the data in persistent streams as well for recovery purposes.
 Streams are logically append and remove only.
 For now, it is left to the application developer to prevent any updates to data items in a stream.
+Stream creation is very similar to table creation.
 An example of a stream is shown below.

 .. code-block:: sql